German court tries Vietnam man over 'Cold War-style' abduction - Journal du Cameroun

 Vietnam, like China, has recently convicted scores of figures from its business and political elite as part of an anti-graft drive which observers say also serves to settle scores between hardline and reformist factions.

-German prosecutors are investigating a high-ranking Vietnamese security official, General Duong Minh Hung, who allegedly commanded the abduction in Berlin before returning to Vietnam, the Sueddeutsche Zeitung daily reported last month.
+Thanh’s German lawyer Petra Schlagenhauf, a co-plaintiff in the trial, is pushing for his release and return to Germany, where he has since been granted asylum in absentia.

-Prosecuors say Long N.H. drove the van from Prague to Berlin and back, but was not at the wheel during the kidnapping.
+The kidnapping “was like a story from the Cold War,” said the lawyer, who alerted German security services to the abduction also witnessed by several stunned onlookers.

-He was arrested in the Czech Republic on August 12 and extradited on August 23 to Germany, where he is the only suspect in custody.
+German prosecutors are investigating a high-ranking Vietnamese intelligence official, Duong Minh Hung, who allegedly commanded the abduction before returning to Vietnam, the Sueddeutsche Zeitung daily reported last month.

 – Violent struggle –

-Once among thousands of so-called guest workers in communist East Germany, he was later denied asylum and resettled in Prague, where he most recently ran a currency exchange and transfer business.
+The defendant, Long N.H., was once among thousands of so-called guest workers in communist East Germany.
+He was later denied asylum and resettled in Prague.

-Prosecutors charge that he rented a Volkswagen Multivan T5 there and drove it to Berlin, where several armed men dragged Thanh and his female companion into the vehicle, which he allegedly returned to Prague the same day.
+Prosecutors say he drove the van from Prague to Berlin and back, but was not at the wheel during the kidnapping.
+He also allegedly rented a BMW X5 sedan that had been used for surveillance of the couple.

-Bonell also criticised the German government for not following through on Vietnam’s accusations against Thanh and its extradition request, insisting this may have led Berlin to deport Thanh.
+Defence lawyer Bonell meanwhile criticised the German government for not following through on Vietnam’s graft accusations against Thanh and its extradition request, insisting this may have led Berlin to deport Thanh.

 German investigators reconstructed the abduction using the van’s GPS system, witness statements, footage from multiple security cameras on streets, petrol stations and inside hotels, and Thanh’s smartphone, which was left at the scene.